 Several Mariettans say it is one of the most peculiar looking wild creatures they have ever seen.
 The owner is taking good care of the freak and expects to sell it to a menagerie.

-Obviously, these creatures captured by Motz cannot have been barn owls, which weigh only about a pound and have heads that are completely coated with feathers.
+Obviously, these curiosities captured by Motz cannot have been barn owls, which weigh only about a pound and have heads that are completely coated with feathers.
 So what were they?
 Clearly, if they existed at all, they would have resembled the harpies of ancient myth (right).
-But could such creatures have ever actually existed?
-Moreover, could they have existed right here in the United States on an island in the Ohio River?
-It does seem as if this report has to have been a hoax.
-With any other conclusion we would find ourselves stepping back into the world of fable.
+But could such a tertium quid have ever actually existed?
+Indeed, could such a thing have existed right here in the United States on an island in the Ohio River?
+Either this report is a hoax or a denizen of fable becomes something real.

 Several other news reports about monkey-faced owls exist that refer to the birds in question as rare and curious freaks (report 1, report 2).
 These, however, lack the detail of the Parkersburg report.
 Indeed, they may simply refer to barn owls, but if so, the description of these creatures as rare would be odd since Tyto alba is one of the most widespread and common owls on earth.